Holomorphic Legendrian curves in $\mathbb{CP}^3$ and superminimal surfaces in $\mathbb S^4$: Introduction

 In the present paper we go considerably further by treating not only Legendrian curves in $\CP^3$ and conformal superminimal surfaces in $\S^4$ parameterised by compact Riemann surfaces, but also those parameterised by open or by compact bordered Riemann surfaces.
 In particular, we obtain the first general existence and approximation results in the literature for complete noncompact superminimal surfaces in the $4$-sphere.
 More about this below.

 Let us now describe the contents of the paper.

-We begin by presenting in Sect.\ \ref{sec:F} a unified approach from first principles to a couple of representation formulas for Legendrian curves in $\CP^3$, the one of Bryant \eqref{eq:B1} and another one adapted from the recent papers \cite{AlarconForstnericLopez2017CM,ForstnericLarusson2018MZ}; see \eqref{eq:Bfg}, \eqref{eq:Fhg}.
+We begin by presenting in Sect.\ \ref{sec:F} a unified approach from first principles to a couple of representation formulas for Legendrian curves in $\CP^3$, the one of Bryant \eqref{eq:B1} and another one adapted from the recent papers by Alarc\'on, Forstneri\v c and L\'opez \cite{AlarconForstnericLopez2017CM} and Forstneri\v c and L\'arusson \cite{ForstnericLarusson2018MZ}; see \eqref{eq:Bfg}, \eqref{eq:Fhg}.
 The relationship between them is given by \eqref{eq:comparison}.
 As pointed out in Remark \ref{rem:comparison}, the optimal choice of a formula to use depends on the particular problem one wants to solve.
 Although each formula has a set of exceptional curves it does not cover, any given Legendrian curve is nonexceptional in some homogeneous coordinates on $\CP^3$ (see Proposition \ref{prop:all}).
-By choosing homogeneous coordinates on $\CP^3$ so that the hyperplane at infinity intersects our Legendrian curve transversely, which is possible by Bertini's theorem, the pair of meromorphic functions determining the curve have only simple poles.
+By choosing homogeneous coordinates on $\CP^3$ so that the hyperplane at infinity intersects our Legendrian curve transversely, which is possible by Bertini's theorem, the two meromorphic functions determining the curve have only simple poles.
 This condition means that the curve is immersed near the poles.

 In Sect.\ \ref{sec:approx-interpol} we use Bryant's formula \eqref{eq:B1} to prove the Runge approximation theorem coupled with the Weierstrass interpolation theorem for holomorphic Legendrian curves in $\CP^3$, both from compact and open Riemann surfaces (see Theorem \ref{th:Runge}), as well as the corresponding result for holomorphic Legendrian immersions (see Theorem \ref{th:Runge-for-immersions}).
 For open Riemann surfaces, we also have a Runge approximation theorem for Legendrian embeddings into $\CP^3$ (see Corollary \ref{cor:Runge-embeddings}), where by an embedding we mean an injective immersion.